lian-jiarong/lian-jiarong.github.io/_pages/cv.md

 Education
 ======
-* BENG in Aviation Engineering, the Hong Kong Polytechnic University, 09.2021-06.2025 (Expected)
+* BENG in Aviation Engineering, the Hong Kong Polytechnic University 09.2021-06.2025 (Expected)
-* Exchange student at University of Florida, 01.2023-05.2023
+* Exchange student at University of Florida 01.2023-05.2023

 Work experience